 - 1/2 teaspoon vanilla extract

 When we have a bigger crop of strawberries I’ll also make some Eton Mess.
-We’ve ordered a new ice cream maker so home-made meringues are a perfect way to use up the egg whites.
+Or perhaps a strawberry tart.
+I’m also planning to make lots of vanilla ice cream as meringues are a perfect way to use up the egg whites.

 Our meringue nests with strawberry ice cream were also a celebration of our garden.
 We only moved here in the spring so I’m continually surprised by the new flowers and plants growing in it.
 Hopefully we’ll keep the wildlife around our garden away from the strawberries.
 In the meanwhile I can fill vases with freshly cut flowers and cook up recipes with ingredients from our garden so we can enjoy its splendour and bounty indoors and outdoors.